Meaning of Numbers in the Bible

 One meaning of number 55 is linked to King Manasseh of Judah.
 He was the longest reigning monarch of either the Kingdom of Judah or Israel at 55 years (2Kings 21:1, 2Chronicles 33:1).
 He first co-ruled with his father, the righteous Hezekiah, from 696 to 686 B.C.
 He then became sole king from 686 until his death in 642.

-Manasseh's reign of 55 years marked one of the most evil and violent periods in the history of God's people.
-The king indulged in various forms of evil, such as rebuilding the pagan altars torn down by his father (2Kings 21:3).
-This rebuilding even included erecting idolatrous altars within the confines of Jerusalem's temple (verses 4 - 5)!
-He also willingly burned one of his sons alive as a sacrifice to a pagan deity (verses 6).
+Manasseh's reign of 55 years marks one of the most evil and violent periods in the history of God's people.
+The king indulges in a litany of evil such as rebuilding the pagan altars torn down by his father (2Kings 21).
+He also builds idolatrous altars within the confines of Jerusalem's temple!
+As if that were not enough, He also indulges in the abominable practice of offering his son, alive, as a burnt offering to a pagan deity!

-Manasseh was so unique in his bloodiness that God's word states the following.
+Manasseh was so unique in his bloodiness during his 55 year reign that God's word states the following.

-Manasseh also shed very much innocent blood until he had filled Jerusalem from one end to another; besides his sin with which he made Judah to sin in doing the evil in the sight of the Lord (2Kings 21:16).
+Manasseh also shed very much innocent blood until he had filled Jerusalem from one end to another; besides his sin with which he made Judah to sin in doing the evil in the sight of the Lord (2Kings 21:16, HBFV).

 Psalms and Number Fifty-Five